The strong global dimension of piecewise hereditary algebras: Introduction

 The reader is referred to \cite[Chap.
 XIII]{MR2360503} and \cite[Chap.
 XVII]{MR2197389} for a general account on the Auslander-Reiten structure (tubes, quasi-simples, components of shape $\mathbb ZA_\infty$) of hereditary algebras of tame and wild representation types, respectively.
 Note that in this text all tubes are stable.
-Properties on the Auslander-Reiten structure of hereditary abelian categories arising from weighted projective lines are recalled or proved in Appendix~\ref{appendix_wpl}.